bioinfoDZ/scDAPP/Documentation/downstream_postpipeline/ShinyCell_tutorial.md

 # scDAPP downstream: Make an app with ShinyCell for exploratory data analysis

-It can often be useful to create an app for exploratory data analysis, for example to quickly check gene expression patterns.
+It can often be useful to create an app for exploratory data analysis, for example, to quickly check gene expression patterns.
 ShinyCell [(Ouyang et al Bioinformatics 2021)](https://academic.oup.com/bioinformatics/article/37/19/3374/6198103) makes this quite easy.
 We provide below a short vignette for using scDAPP output files with ShinyCell and uploading to the web and hosting it on [shinyapps.io](https://www.shinyapps.io/).

 Steps: